alexandrusocolov/LIME-for-medical-imaging/README.md

 This project aims at explaining the decisions of the 141-layer CheXNet model developed by [Rajpurkar (2017)](https://stanfordmlgroup.github.io/projects/chexnet/).
 We modify the definition of neighbours in LIME for interpreting a deep neural network on chest X-Rays.

+This project was completed as part of Machine Learning for Healthcare class at MIT (6.871/HST.956).
+Full results are available in `final_report.pdf`.
+Colaborators: Jiong Wei Lua, Alexandru Socolov and Andras Szep.

 ## Approach
 We improve upon [classical LIME](https://github.com/marcotcr/lime) by defining clinically meaningful neighbors.
 We explore two definitions of neighbors: